Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-Today, cruise the Mosel upstream and disembark for a ride on an easy cycling path to Zell and Traben-Trarbach.
-Beautifully situated on the Mosel where the river twists and turns through the hills, Zell is one of the largest wine-producing communities on the river.
-The beloved wine Zeller Schwarze Katze (Black Cat) is produced here with grapes from 16 different locations.
-Be sure to notice the sculpture on the market-square fountain depicting a snarling cat atop a wine barrel.
+Today, cruise upstream along the Mosel and disembark for an easy ride along a cycling path to Zell and Traben-Trarbach.
+Nestled along the winding river through rolling hills, Zell stands as one of the largest wine-producing communities on the Mosel.
+Here, the beloved wine Zeller Schwarze Katze (Black Cat) is crafted from grapes sourced from 16 different locations.
+Be sure to admire the sculpture on the market-square fountain, which depicts a snarling cat perched atop a wine barrel.

-Next, cycle to the village of Traben-Trarbach, an architectural jewel of the German Art Nouveau movement known as Jugendstil.
-The surrounding woodlands and extensive vineyards add to its irresistible charm.
-Traben-Trarbach was once the world’s second-largest wine-trading center.
-At the height of its prosperity at the turn of the 20th century, the city’s wine merchants built a number of fine Art Nouveau buildings, many of which are carefully preserved and continue to operate as wineries.
-There’ll be time to admire a wide range of Belle Époque splendor during your visit; you’ll quickly see why the city is a favorite destination for lovers of baroque and classical architecture, too.
+Next, cycle to the village of Traben-Trarbach, an architectural gem of the German Art Nouveau movement, known as Jugendstil.
+The surrounding woodlands and extensive vineyards enhance its irresistible charm.
+Once the world’s second-largest wine-trading center, Traben-Trarbach saw its wine merchants construct a number of elegant Art Nouveau buildings at the turn of the 20th century—many of which are carefully preserved and still operate as wineries.
+You’ll have ample opportunity to soak in a wide range of Belle Époque splendor during your visit, and you’ll quickly understand why the city is a favorite destination for lovers of Baroque and classical architecture.

-Rejoin your barge in Traben-Trarbach, then cruise into Bernkastel-Kues, once two small wine-making towns on either side of the Mosel before they were united in 1905.
-The pride of today’s dual city is the market square, with its picturesque timber-framed houses and decorative sculpted fountains, some dating to the 17th century.
+Rejoin your barge in Traben-Trarbach, then continue cruising to Bernkastel-Kues—formerly two small wine-making towns on opposite sides of the Mosel before they were united in 1905.
+The pride of today’s dual city is its market square, adorned with picturesque timber-framed houses and decorative sculpted fountains, some dating back to the 17th century.

 Dinner is on board tonight.